(CNN)Here's a look at the life of physician Conrad Murray, convicted of involuntary manslaughter in the death of Michael Jackson.

 February 24, 2012 - Murray is denied bail while appealing his conviction.

 October 11, 2012 - He is moved to a larger cell, one better able to accommodate his six foot five inch frame.

 March 25, 2013 - Murray's lawyer files an appeal to the involuntary manslaughter conviction.

 August 30, 2013 - The Texas Medical Board revokes Murray's medical license.

 October 28, 2013 - Is released after completing his jail time.

 January 15, 2014 - An appellate court upholds Murray's involuntary manslaughter conviction.

-June 26, 2014 - Murray admits he is remorseful that Michael passed away.
+June 26, 2014 - Murray admits he is remorseful that Jackson passed away.